 Maigret is one of those detectives who care less about doing their professional duty than serving some more general idea of justice.
-This is something the mayor of Concarneau, among others, can’t get his head around, but it’s especially obvious with the bit of subterfuge Maigret pulls at the unofficial inquest at the end of The Yellow Dog.
-This is something that is often missed in discussions of mystery fiction.
+This is something the mayor of Concarneau, among others, can’t get his head around, but it’s especially obvious with the bit of subterfuge Maigret pulls at the end of The Yellow Dog.
+We often miss this in discussions of mystery fiction.
 The point isn’t so much to re-establish a sense of order that existed before the crime, but to right any deeper wrongs, to pick winners and losers through the exercise of moral judgment.

 Enter the trio of immoral losers (including one nicely captured momma’s boy) who find themselves being hunted in The Yellow Dog.
 It’s hard to feel any sympathy for them.
 And once again Maigret is cast in the role of class avenger.
 It all makes for a satisfying read, even if it does come off a bit rushed at the end.
 Then again, these books all move at a pretty crazy pace.
 Simenon really seemed to believe in the Elmore Leonard axiom of leaving out all of the boring parts.
 To the point where a lot of connective tissue also goes missing even in the basic mechanics of his prose.
 I keep coming to places where it isn’t even clear who is speaking, or to whom.